What is IFRS: All About International Financial Reporting Standards

 benefits of IFRS

-The following benefits explain the benefits of IFRS standards:
+The below mentioned points tell the benefits of IFRS standards:

-• Those who have the knowledge of IFRS can compare and analyze financial statements from companies worldwide, as these standards create a common financial language.
+• Those who have the knowledge of IFRS can compare and analyze financial statements from companies worldwide as these standards create a common finance language.

-• Professionals who master IFRS standards often command higher salaries and have access to more senior positions, particularly in multinational companies and international accounting firms where IFRS expertise is highly valued and increasingly necessary.
+• People who master IFRS standards often have a higher salaries and have access to more senior positions, mostly in multinational companies and international accounting firms where IFRS expertise is highly valued and increasingly necessary.

 Q: Who should learn about IFRS?